General guidelines for graduate tuition waivers:

-Some programs and courses restrict students’ use of graduate tuition waivers.
-These restrictions are described more fully in the section on Restrictions on Graduate Tuition Waivers, and should be reviewed by students seeking graduate assistantships or merit or employee waivers as well as units seeking to hire students as graduate assistants or granting merit or employee waivers.
+- Some programs and courses restrict students’ use of graduate tuition waivers.
+These restrictions are described more fully in the section on Restrictions on Use of Waivers, and should be reviewed by students seeking graduate assistantships or merit, employee, or special program waivers as well as by units seeking to hire students as graduate assistants or granting merit, employee, or special program waivers.

 - Fall term by late June